2314772/CS220AU-DP/checklist.md

 - [x] I have reviewed the marking rubric
 - [ ] I completed my self-assessment table and summarized my progress in around a 250-word paragraph
-- [ ] I filled out my peer-assessment table and added around 250-word feedback provided by a classmate in my group
+- [x] I filled out my peer-assessment table and added around 250-word feedback provided by a classmate in my group
-- [ ] I have provided feedback for at least one student in my group after reviewing the marking rubric
+- [x] I have provided feedback for at least one student in my group after reviewing the marking rubric

-The student registration number(s) of the student(s) I provided feedback for is/are: <!-- add student number -->
+The student registration number(s) of the student(s) I provided feedback for is/are: 2208272